ns-rse/pooledpeaks/cran-comments.md

 ## Resubmission
 In this version I have:

-*Modified the Rep_check() tests in order to address M1 chip failure
+*Modified the TypedLoci function to fix a bug